-Verifying a person could be one of the forms of authentication that we are most associated with and use most frequently, depending on the device you have.
+Verifying a person could be one of the forms of two-factor authentication that we are most associated with and use most frequently, depending on the device you have.
 Since every time we use a fingerprint scanner on our phone or facial recognition, we are asked to verify our person as the accurate person in order to gain access to the device.

-Veriff is also an example of an online service used for identity verification via document and your webcam picture analysis ensuring that the document and your picture on it match your face on the camera screen in addition to no fraudulent details being detected.
+Veriff is also an example of an online service used for identity verification via document and webcam picture analysis, ensuring that the document and your picture on it match your face on the camera screen in addition to no fraudulent details being detected.
 While a secure method is verifying the person, the possession of the document, and the document itself at the same time, it is a bit more of a hassle for the user (have I mentioned that it’s really easy to receive an SMS).

 Some additional apps and scanners can also be used for person verification.
 They usually rely on verifying some biometric credentials such as fingerprints or the iris of the eye.
 The downside is the expensiveness of the implementation of such a system (developing your own app for your specific needs for example or the additional data security requirements that require more time and money) and the access to these potential tools is more limited as well (not all phones have fingerprint readers).

-If the person specifically needs to be verified (excluding their signatures, possession of a specific phone number linked to them or the knowledge of the specific passwords) using a system that makes the verification process as seamless as possible is key while ensuring security and the ease of implementation.
+If the person specifically needs to be verified (excluding their signatures, possession of a specific phone number linked to them, or the knowledge of the specific passwords) using a system that makes the verification process as seamless as possible is key while ensuring security and the ease of implementation.